Ibanheiz/Jails/docs/docs/sections/gulp-jails.md

     gulp jails/config -n global.page

-## apps, controllers, components and filters
+## Apps, Controllers, Components and Filters

 For these classes the command is pretty much the same, you must define what you want to create and point to a name using the `-n` parameter.